b3r8/robust-greedy-maxcut/README.md

-# Fast and Provable Greedy Algorithms for the Max-Cut Relaxation
+# Simple, Fast and Provable Greedy Algorithms for the Goemans and Williamson Max-Cut Relaxation
 ![Toy graph example B7](/imgs/B7_graph.png)

-This is the accompanying code for the paper "Fast and Provable Greedy Algorithms for the Max-Cut Relaxation".
+This is the accompanying code for the paper "Simple, Fast and Provable Greedy Algorithms for the Goemans and Williamson Max-Cut Relaxation".
 In this work we propose simple and provable, fast greedy algorithms to solve the semidefinite programming relaxation proposed by Goemans and Williamson.

 Analysis of the algorithm demonstrate that it always converges to the global optimum.
 Cuts found by the algorithms are monotonically non-decreasing, and will keep improving until no improvement can be made.
 The C++ implementation of algorithm 2 (low rank) can solve the Max-Cut relaxation for graphs with thousands of nodes in a matter of seconds in a desktop machine.
 Empirical results, which can be replicated with this implementation, supports our claims.